 On the other hand, there have been reports linking some probiotics to severe side effects, such as dangerous infections, in people with serious underlying medical problems.
 The people who are most at risk of severe side effects include critically ill patients, those who have had surgery, very sick infants, and people with weakened immune systems.

 Do your homework and ask your doctor about any certain strains so she/he can tell you whether it’s safe for you.

 Why GanedenBC30 (Bacillus coagulans) is the One of the Best Vegan Probiotic Supplements

 Ok, I’ll admit I’m a little biased here because GanedenBC30 is the probiotic we use in Pure Food Protein.

 But here’s why I think it’s one of the best vegan probiotics on the market …

 - Proven to be safe for people of all ages (it’s one of the few strains with FDA “Generally Recognized As Safe” affirmation)

 - Organic Compliant

 - A sustainable, naturally occurring, non-GMO ingredient (non-GMO verified)

-- Studied and supported in 25 peer reviewed, published clinical trials.
+- Studied and supported in over 25 peer reviewed, published clinical trials.